Abigail Green · Insider-Outsiders: The Rothschilds · LRB 18 February 2021

 To assert that ‘India made David Sassoon rich, and it made him British’ is to miss the point.
 Here was a man who dressed all his life like the Baghdadi-Jewish dignitary he was; a man for whom British citizenship was a strategic choice reflecting long-standing habits in Ottoman lands, where many members of the Jewish elite were known as ‘Francos’ because of their quasi-European status.
 He came from a society in which Jewish businesses necessarily had an ethno-religious profile.
 It was a world in which groups like Jews, Eastern Christians and Parsees remained culturally and socially distinct from their Hindu and Muslim neighbours, and in which piety, ethnicity and communal charity – practised by the Sassoons on a massive scale – were inextricably entwined.
 Tellingly, David never learned English.
 He made sure that his sons and their wives did – and, during the Indian Mutiny, permitted them ‘to wear Western clothes as often as they wished, so that it may be known on which side you are’.
 The ease with which members of this second generation of Sassoons acquired the trappings of Englishness, after moving to Britain, and (like Ferdinand de Rothschild) became intimate with the Prince of Wales is remarkable.
 You only have to visit Albert Sassoon’s orientalising mausoleum in Brighton – which enjoyed an unconventional afterlife as a pub, the Bombay Bar – to understand the extent to which they continued to straddle different worlds.

 The Sassoons made their fortune from opium, and the most interesting aspect of Kaufman’s book is focused on Shanghai; he splices together the story of the Sassoons with that of the Kadoories, another successful Baghdadi-Jewish dynasty.
 Yet Kaufman can’t quite see that it was their ability to move culturally, as well as geographically, between South-East Asia and Britain that gave both families a competitive advantage.
 The career of Eleazer Kadoorie illustrates the ways this worked.
 A distant cousin of the Sassoons, Elly was taken on as their apprentice at the age of fifteen and learned the ropes travelling in India and China.
 In 1881, he struck out on his own, setting up as a stockbroker in Hong Kong and acquiring stakes in dozens of companies, working across the rigid divide between the British and their Chinese subjects.
-His closest business partner, Robert Hotung, always identified as Chinese but for marriage prospects looked to London.
-Hotung set out, aged 32, to explore business partnerships in the imperial metropole and returned home with a Jewish wife.
+But for marriage prospects he looked to London: he set out, aged 32, to explore business partnerships in the imperial metropole and returned home with a Jewish wife.
 Laura Mocatta brought the cultural, aristocratic and philanthropic traditions of the Anglo-Jewish elite with her to Asia.
 She secured her husband’s entrance into British society, promoted education for Jewish girls in Baghdad, and helped her brother-in-law establish a network of schools for poor Chinese students across Hong Kong and Canton.

-Elly, on the other hand, found that he could acquire the trappings of Britishness, but its substance remained elusive.
+Elly found that he could acquire the trappings of Britishness, but its substance remained elusive.
 Locked out of British company directorships and subjected to antisemitic sneers by his rivals, he built up business interests in rubber, electricity and luxury hotels in Malaysia, China and Hong Kong.
 The upheavals of the Napoleonic era had made the Rothschilds’ fortunes and this too was a period of revolution, war and financial crisis.
 When Elly eventually settled in Shanghai, he and his sons built a mansion modelled on the Palace of Versailles and joined the colonial elite.
 These were the glory years of Shanghai’s International Settlement.
-Citizenship and a knighthood didn’t stop Elly doing business with his old friend Robert Hotung.
-At the same time, Hotung cultivated China’s first president, Sun Yat-sen, whom he persuaded to endorse the Balfour Declaration, and curried favour with the emerging nationalist and republican elite.
+Citizenship and a knighthood didn’t stop him cultivating China’s first president, Sun Yat-sen, whom he persuaded to endorse the Balfour Declaration, and currying favour with the emerging nationalist and republican elite.
 When Chiang Kai-shek married Sun’s sister-in-law, he did so at the Kadoories’ Majestic Hotel.

 Nor did the Sassoons fail to appreciate the opportunities that beckoned in this part of the world.
 British readers may be familiar with Philip, Sybil and Siegfried, but it was the crippled war veteran Victor (1881-1961) who chose to make a new life for himself in India and then Shanghai.
 Here, he invested in property, built the legendary Cathay Hotel – bigger, glitzier, more modern than the Majestic – and partied through the boom years.
 His social status was complicated.
 British aristocrats mocked his Baghdadi origins, but acknowledged that although ‘he was Jewish … one couldn’t very well snub a man who played golf with the Prince of Wales.’
 Sir Victor shrugged it off, joking (supposedly) that the only race greater than the Jews was the Derby.
 He prided himself on paying his Chinese workers higher wages than almost any other Western businessman, but the office floors of the Cathay Hotel contained segregated bathrooms: one marked ‘Gentlemen’ and the other ‘Chinese’.